djmikeale/stagediver/README.md

    - [ ] Support multi-user exports
    - [ ] Test with various calendar clients
    - [ ] apple script to remove old events + import new events

+streamlit:
+- create "save string" to save the current state of the app as a string, and "load string" to load the app state from a string. and add as parameter to url
+- add "compare" functionality to compare different festivals
+- add "compare faves" functionality to compare your favorite artists with others' favorite artists